TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Bolivian pigs sleeping.

 “Pinguino!”
-Harriet, my companion, shouts, before collapsing into laughter at how strange the moment must seem to our Bolivian hosts, who must think we’ve never seen a chicken before.
+Harriet, my companion, shouts before collapsing into laughter at how strange the moment must seem to our Bolivian hosts, who must think we’ve never seen a chicken before.

-Señora Mamio is sure-footed as she threads between the sugar cane; every few meters she stops to inspect the towering plants, plucking a dead leaf here, or a full cane there – gathering the required resources for the tourist spectacle that will follow.
-We are more cautious, tentatively stepping on the debris underfoot; conscious of what could be hidden in the undergrowth.
+Señora Mamio is sure-footed as she threads between the sugar cane.
+Every few meters, she stops to inspect the towering plants, plucking a dead leaf here or a full cane there — gathering the required resources for the tourist spectacle that will follow.
+We are more cautious, tentatively stepping on the debris underfoot, conscious of what could be hidden in the undergrowth.
 Our suspicions are later confirmed when Luis enthusiastically shows us tarantulas lurking in the center of a pineapple plant.

-Mamio feeding the sugar cane into the press.
+They feed the sugar cane into the press.

 This is what the tourists come for.

-Turning the press.
+Turning the sugar cane press.

 Local Bolivian man turning the sugar cane press.

-We continue until the eight or so canes have been thoroughly mangled and squashed, and the fruits of our labor are half a bucket of pure syrup.
+We continue until the eight canes have been thoroughly mangled and squashed, and the fruits of our labor are half a bucket of pure syrup.
 It is carried proudly to the table, born by hands sticky and dripping with sweat from the exertion.

 We are invited to serve ourselves.

 The thick liquid pours into our glasses, and the chunks of ice splash sticky, sweet drops onto our hands.
 We squeeze lime into the mixture and drink.
-It is refreshing, but the purity of the sugar lingers across my teeth and even the sharpness of the lime does little to cut through the thick sweetness.
+It is refreshing, but the purity of the sugar lingers across my teeth, and even the sharpness of the lime does little to cut through the thick sweetness.

 “How are you?”